 - Complete a Serengeti safari with a relaxing beach getaway on this idyllic island, a partner state just off the coast of Tanzania.

-- Tick off another World Heritage Site – Stone Town is a bustling maze of narrow streets, whitewashed houses, quaint shops, grand mosques, courtyards and squares.
+- Tick off another UNESCO world heritage site – Stone Town is a bustling maze of narrow streets, whitewashed houses, quaint shops, grand mosques, courtyards and squares.

 - Scuba dive the world-class reefs, full of colourful marine life and exquisite coral formations.

 - Watch turtles lay their eggs on Mnemba’s sandy shores.